skip to content

 The successful candidates who wish to undertake their PhD in Cambridge must then submit a separate application to Cambridge for consideration by their proposed supervisor(s) and department(s).

-Alternatively, applicants may also apply to Cambridge in parallel with their NIH application in order to have the opportunity to be considered for a Gates Cambridge Scholarship, which offers joint funding with the NIH for this programme.
+Alternatively, you may also apply to Cambridge in parallel with their NIH application in order to have the opportunity to be considered for a Gates Cambridge Scholarship, which offers joint funding with the NIH for this programme.
 Applications to Cambridge open on 1st September each year.

-Further details on the NIH OxCam programme in Cambridge are available on the Clinical School Postgraduate Students website at NIH OxCam
+Further details on the NIH OxCam programme in Cambridge are available on the Clinical School Postgraduate Students website at NIH OxCam.

 Selection Process